Discover all the tax services we offer

 Read our client testimonials to get a feel for the Greenback experience straight from the expats we’ve worked with.

 We’re featured in many reliable news sources thanks to our reputation as experts on US taxes abroad.

 Whatever your expat tax needs, wheverver in the world, we’d love to hear from you.

 An Australian superannuation fund, sometimes referred to as a “super,” is a defined contribution plan placed in by the Australian government.
-Before we go over the tax implications of transferring money between supers and 401(k)s, let’s go over some basics.
+Before we go over the tax implications of transferring money between supers and 401(k)s in Australia, let’s go over some basics.

 Employers must contribute 9.5% of wages and salaries if you’re an Australian citizen or permanent resident.
 There is no simple method for a direct transfer from an Australian superannuation fund to a US 401(k) plan.
 In nearly all scenarios, the taxpayer will have to take constructive receipt of the funds in order to initiate the transfer.
 In other words, you will have to obtain the money from superannuation account and deposit this money into your 401(k).

 In general, if you’re a permanent resident or Australian citizen, you will not be allowed to take a distribution from your super until you reach your preservation age, which is typically between 55 and 60 years.

 If you are aged 60 and over, benefits from most superannuation funds are tax-free in Australia.
 If you collect from a super and you’re between 55 to 59, tax is payable on any distributions that were not previously taxed.

 In this scenario, superannuation distributions are made up of two parts: a taxable distribution and a tax-free distribution.

 When filing a US tax return, this distribution is not eligible for the Foreign Earned Income Exclusion (FEIE).
 Reducing US tax liabilities on the distribution of superannuation payments would entail offsetting the tax using the Foreign Tax Credit.